 Research shows that carbon, naturally occurring in wood, turns into a crystalline structure at these higher temperatures.
 Biochar makes for a more effective long-term solution than charcoal, which has a comparatively shorter lifespan in soil.

 Biochar has a vast surface area and porous properties.
 These pores make it better at retaining water and nutrients than charcoal.
 But also its ability to “absorb” prevents the release of greenhouse gas emissions from soil, making it friendly to both plants and the planet.

-To get the best out of biochar, it should be mixed with nutrients and microbes a process known as charging, inoculating or activating.
-Think of it like a battery for your soil.
+To get the best out of biochar, it should be mixed with nutrients and microbes - a process known as charging, inoculating or activating.

 - Our biochar is 100% natural and organic, made from waste wood to ensure it is carbon negative.

-- Biochar will reduce the amount of watering and feeding you need to give to your plants by 25-40%.
+- Biochar will reduce the water and fertiliser you need to give to your plants by 15-40%.

 The story of biochar dates back to 450 BC in the Amazon Basin.
 At this time there was a 100,000 strong population in the Amazon Basin in Brazil who were composting and burning their waste in large dug out pits.
 The cycle of burying and burning their organic waste over time resulted in rich fertile soil, called Terra Preta.
 The discovery of this soil by ecologists in the 1980s has developed into a field of research aiming to uncover the history, properties and applications of Terra Preta.